botaul/botmaster/README.md

 - See changelogs on [releases's notes](https://github.com/fakhrirofi/twitter_autobase/releases)
 - I have wrote documentation in administrator_data
 ### Auto accept message requests
-In the beginning, this bot will automatically fill all followers to tw.follower .
+In the beginning, this bot will automatically fill 50 followers to tw.follower.
 So it can't track new followers when the bot was just started.
 If your followers didn't receive a message from the bot.
 Unfollow this bot for some minutes then follow it again.

 ## Contributing